SubbuTechOps/python-for-devops/Day-1/Python-print() -Internal Flow.md

 - The bytes are written to a buffer
 - The buffer is flushed (due to automatic newline)
 - The operating system receives the write command
-- The text appears on your screen/
+- The text appears on your screen

 ### A flow chart to explain the internal workings of print("Hello World!") in Python.
 ```mermaid